ray-project/enhancements/reps/2023-12-04-accelerated-dag.md

 currently carries the same execution overheads described above.
 The main Ray Core APIs based on individual task and actor calls will not be affected, but will be compatible with compiled DAGs, i.e. compiled DAGs' outputs can be passed as arguments to normal tasks, and vice versa.

-In the future, we may consider "just-in-time" compiling individual Ray tasks.
+In the future, we may consider "just-in-time" compiling normal Ray tasks.
+Concretely, on the first execution of a Ray program fragment, we may trace the Ray remote functions that are called, compile the traced DAG, then reuse the DAG for future remote function calls.
+This has quite a few technical challenges so is unlikely to be supported soon.

 To support compiled DAGs, we need to make a few assumptions: